Using a Soap Opera Email Sequence to Convert Leads

 How do we conclude the SOS?

-We've just covered one of the most compelling communication tools available in email marketing.
-Try it out!
-Remember, a Mac was just another computer until the world fell in love with Steve Jobs.
+We've just covered one of the most effective ways you can use email marketing to nurture your leads.
+Now, it's time for you to create your own soap opera email sequence.
+Remember, it's not just about selling your product, it's about selling you - a Mac was just another computer until the world fell in love with Steve Jobs.

-While Jobs is no longer alive, and his friend Steve Cook is now running the show, Apple will never be Steve Cook.
-Regardless of the great inventions they produce, or the revenue they generate over the next 10 years, Apple will always be Steve Jobs.
+While Jobs is no longer with us, regardless of the great inventions they produce, or the revenue they generate over the next 10 years, Apple will always be Steve Jobs.

-SOS email is a spectacular tool for turning your product into the next "Must Have" on your target persona's list.
+The soap opera email sequence is a spectacular tool for building trust with your target audience and turning your product into the next "Must Have" on your target persona's list.